 Centre assistant manager Debbie Innes said: "The person who contacted us about Daphne was worried as she kept bumping into things.

 "A vet has confirmed that she is blind and possibly has arthritis in her back legs.

-"She was wearing a collar with a cat flap sensor but, unfortunately, has no microchip or identification."'Missing her'
+"She was wearing a collar with a cat flap sensor but, unfortunately, has no microchip or identification."